Ken Henry (public servant): National Australia Bank

-Henry was appointed as an executive director of the National Australia Bank (NAB) in 2011; and in 2015 was appointed as Chairman.
+Henry was appointed as an executive director of the National Australia Bank (NAB) in 2011; and in 2015 was appointed as chairman.
 Under Henry, NAB received the largest ever vote of 88.1 percent against its remuneration report.

 Appearing before the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry in November 2018, Henry was defensive, with some tense exchanges with Counsel Assisting, Rowena Orr.
 In his final report, Royal Commissioner The Honourable Justice Kenneth Hayne AC QC singled out Henry and NAB for particular criticism:

 On 5 February 2019, NAB announced to the ASX that Henry acknowledged the Commissioner's comments and he seemed unwilling to accept criticism.
 He denied that this was the case.
 Two days later Henry announced that he would resign as chairman after overseeing the selection of his replacement.

 Other

 Henry was also appointed a director of the board of the Australian Securities Exchange in January 2013.
 He is chair of the Sir Roland Wilson Foundation Board at the Australian National University.

 Henry is the part-time Executive Chair of the Australian National University's new Institute of Public Policy; and chair of the SMART Infrastructure Facility Advisory Council at the University of Wollongong.

+Henry is chair of the Australian Climate and Biodiversity Foundation and in an address to the National Press Club in 2025 called for an overhaul of Australia's Environment Protection and Biodiversity Conservation Act.